magurh/repo2prompt/README.md

 uv sync --all-extras
 ```

-Introduce the desired Github repository URL into the `.env` file.
+Rename the `.env.dummy` to `.env` and insert the desired Github repository URL into the file.
 For better rate limit, generate a Github access token, as described in the [github docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and also summarized below.
 Note, however, that Github is still limited to 5,000 API requests per hour even with a token.
 For private repositories, make sure that the token has the appropriate permissions, as described below.